 Leading Australia’s public agencies in an environment of change, declining budgets and reduced staff, requires intelligence and judgement, agility and resilience.

 Senior bureaucrats want to learn from peers and their personal experiences about what makes a great leader in this hugely dynamic space.

 There is also a hunger for advice from professionals and former secretaries and agency heads, who understand what it takes to be an effective leader in the public arena.

-The Mandarin is for public sector leaders and executives and the many stakeholders and suppliers interested in their work.
-We want The Mandarin to be the place that connects and helps public officials manage Australia better — for intelligent showcasing, discussion, collaboration and learning about public work and the people and many challenges behind it.
+This appetite for learning is what forms the basis for the content we feature in our daily newsletter, The Juice.
+We want The Mandarin to be the place that connects and helps public officials manage Australia better — for intelligent showcasing, discussion, collaboration and learning about public work and the people, behind it.

 The Mandarin is also an invaluable resource for business, community groups and public policy professionals wanting to better understand and collaborate in the development of policy, programs and regulation.